jrvanderdoes/purify/paper.md

   and includes simulations and real data examples to demonstrate the functions.
 - The *cats* article details investigation on real data.

-We consider a subset of the cats (*subcats*) data set below, where we use sex and body weight to estimate heart weight; see \autoref{fig:cats}.
+We consider a subset of the cats (*subcats*) data set below.
+We use sex and body weight to estimate heart weight; see \autoref{fig:cats}.
 Similar to many real-world examples, the data is highly imbalanced.
 Nonetheless, sex and body weight are both useful in understanding heart weight.
 In particular, female cats have lower